 In Mosyle Manager, there is a specific management profile that helps you use the types of extensions we’ve gone over.
 To configure this profile simply log in to Mosyle Manager and navigate to the Management area.

 Select the Kernel Extensions profile from the menu on the left and click Add new profile.
 Fill out the profile and choose whether or not you’d like to Allow User Override.
-Choose the Profile Assignment and then click save.
+Choose the Profile Assignment and click save.

 Select System Extensions profile from the menu on the left and then click Add new profile.
-Fill out the profile, choose the Profile Assignment and then click save.
+Fill out the profile, choose the Profile Assignment and click save.

 If you need any help configuring this profile for your fleet of Apple devices, you can reach out to our Customer Success team by navigating to the Help Center.
 They’ll be happy to help with any questions you may have.

-You can use system extensions to elevate the security at your K-12 school with an MDM solution like Mosyle Manager
+You can use system extensions to elevate the security at your K-12 school with an MDM solution like Mosyle Manager.

 Ready to get started?
 Sign up for a free Mosyle Manager account!